WICG/aom/reference-target-explainer.md

 Reference Target is a feature to enable using IDREF attributes such as `for` and `aria-labelledby` to refer to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.
 The main goal of this feature is to enable ARIA to work across shadow root boundaries.

-This proposal is based on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) proposal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.
+This proposal is based on [@Westbrook](https://github.com/Westbrook)'s [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) proposal, as well as borrowing ideas from [@alice](https://github.com/alice)'s [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.

 ## Background

 ### Cross-root ARIA

-For an in-depth description the cross-root ARIA problem, see @alice's article [How Shadow DOM and accessibility are in conflict](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/).
-The article describes the two main problems that need to be solved: [Referring from Shadow DOM outwards](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#referring-from-shadow-dom-outwards) and [Referring into Shadow DOM](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#referring-into-shadow-dom).
+For an in-depth description the cross-root ARIA problem, see [@alice](https://github.com/alice)'s article [How Shadow DOM and accessibility are in conflict](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/).
+The article describes the two main problems that need to be solved:

+#### 1. Referring from Shadow DOM outwards

 The existing [ARIAMixin IDL attributes](https://w3c.github.io/aria/#ARIAMixin) (such as `ariaLabelledbyElements` and `ariaActiveDescendantElement`) unlock part of the solution to the cross-root ARIA problem.
 They allow for an element inside a shadow DOM to create an ARIA link to an element outside that shadow DOM.
 However, they are limited in that they can't reference an element inside another component's shadow DOM.
-The specifics of this limitation are described in more detail in @alice's article.
+The specifics of this limitation are described in more detail in _How Shadow DOM and accessibility are in conflict_.

+#### 2. Referring into Shadow DOM

 The "missing piece" to solving the cross-root ARIA problem is the ability to refer into Shadow DOM.
 The Reference Target feature described in this explainer intends to solve this problem in a way that is compatible with the ARIAMixin attributes.